hankypoo7/The-blooket-hacks/README.md

 Go check out @Hankypoo7 , @ZasticBraydn and @Snowflake-Coder-H2o´s repo here: [Our Repo](https://github.com/Snowflake-Coder-H2o/Organized-blooket-Hacks)

-I AM FINALLY BACK FROM VACATION.
-I can help more often now :) if you have any questions, please go to the Issues tab and ask the question there.

 ## Warning
 While using these hacks, there is a chance you can get banned.
 Use these at your own risk.
 I am not responsible for if you get in any trouble while using theese hacks.